Dana Vollmer did not have an easy road to the Olympics.

 How to Reduce the Drag Forces That Hold You Back

 I don’t consider myself to be an expert in peak performance.
 I’m working through these issues just like you are.
 We’re on this journey together.
-But I have taken a few steps to give myself a better chance of hitting the bullseye in my own work, and I’m happy to share those with you…
+But I have taken a few steps to give myself a better chance of hitting the bullseye in my own creative work, and I’m happy to share those with you…

 Manage your energy, not your time.
 I have noticed that my creative energy is highest in the morning.
 That’s when I’m fresh.
 That’s when I do my best writing.
 That’s when I make the best strategic decisions about my business.
 So, what do I do?
 I schedule creative tasks for the morning.
 All other business tasks are taken care of in the afternoon.
 This includes doing interviews, responding to emails, phone calls and Skype chats, data analysis and number crunching.
 Nearly every productivity strategy obsesses over managing your time better, but time is useless if you don’t have the energy you need to complete the task you are working on.